saira2021skipq/SkipQ/README.md

 ## Project Functional Requirements
 * Project must be implemented on Cloud 9
-* Project must be implmeneted in python
+* Project must be implemented in python
 * Cloud infrastructure must be created programmatically
-* Project must by imeplemented using Lambda function from awd_cdk
+* Project must be implemented using Lambda function from awd_cdk
-* Lambda function must return stauts of url passed
+* Lambda function must return status of url passed
-* Lambda function must run every 5 minute to moniter website
+* Lambda function must run every 5 minute to monitor website

 ## Project Non Functional Requirements
 * Comments must be add in the code
 * Code must be structured well
 * Modular approach should be used
-* Unnecessory global variables must not be used
+* Unnecessary global variables must not be used
 * Best practices must be followed